-The following table provides information about the Company's exposure to credit risk and ECLs for loans and advances to customers and finance lease receivables based on the Company's provision matrix.
+The following table provides information about the Company's exposure to credit risk and ECLs for loans and advances to customers, finance lease receivables, bills receivable and other assets based on the Company's provision matrix.
 As the Company's historical credit loss experience does not indicate significantly different loss patterns for different customer segments, the loss allowance based on past due status is not further distinguished between the Company's different customer bases.
+Based on the Company's cautious assessment including (1) the impact of COVID-19 pandemic where car dealers were facing difficult operating environment; and (2) the amount due from ZhengTong and its dealers, which led to overdue principal and interest, certain loans and receivables is considered overdue and credit-impaired and should be classified as the third loss stage under the HKFRS 9 Expected Credit Loss Model.
+As the provision ratio for third loss stage is higher than that for the first and second loss stages, the Company applied a higher overall provision ratio on the loans and receivables balances as at 31 December 2021.